+35725368683

 CASP registration fees

-For the examination and licensing of a CASP application, a registration fee must be paid to CySEC.
+CySEC receives a registration fee for the examination and licensing of a CASP application.
 The fee is €10.000.
 It must be paid in full in one payment.
 Successful applicants will not have to pay an additional fee for the first year of registration.

 CASP renewal fees

-To renew the Crypto Asset Service Provider license, the total fee is €5.000 each year, paid to CySEC.
+The total fee to renew the Crypto Asset Service Provider license is €5.000 each year, paid to CySEC.

 Our crypto asset team

-Our dedicated team of professional lawyers and financial advisors will be happy to provide both services and advice regarding CASPs.
+Our dedicated team of professional lawyers and financial advisors will happily provide services and advice regarding CASPs.
 We aim to deliver tailor-made solutions to ensure the success of your CASP application.

-Due to the specific nature of the licensing process, it is crucial to get the services of experienced and professional consultants.
+Due to the licensing process's specific nature, hiring experienced and professional consultants is crucial.
 When CySEC rejects an application, the appeal can take up to two years.
 In the meantime, the company’s shareholder(s) cannot operate anywhere within the EEA.

 Our step-by-step services